School Budget Review Committee Exhibits and Applications

 Related Contact Information for SBRC Exhibits and Applications

-The contact for (1) Special Education Deficit modified supplemental amount and Supplemental Aid Request or (2) Application for certified special education administrator in a separate special education district facility or for special education program in a private facility is Bill Roederer.
+The contact for (1) Special Education Deficit modified supplemental amount and Supplemental Aid Request or (2) SBRC Admin Costs Application (certified special education administrator in a separate special education district facility or for special education program in a private facility) is Bill Roederer.

 Based on historical decisions by the SBRC, the Department is providing guidance to districts on appropriate or required information to provide related to each Code subsection on which the SBRC may take action.
 Contact Kassandra Cline for historical guidance related to your request.

 Negative Unspent Balance

 Incurring a negative unspent balance means that the district has spent more in the General Fund than it was legally allowed to spend; its actual expenditures exceeded its maximum authorized budget.
 Incurring a negative unspent balance is an illegal act on the part of the board members.
 Iowa Code 257.7 states that the authorized expenditures of a school district during a base year shall not exceed the lesser of the budget for that year certified under section 24.17 or the authorized budget.